NeverRanked · Measurement methodology

 A working example from real data

 The first pattern-ready category in the aggregate was Honolulu med spas, measured in May 2026 against a 2-engine seed (OpenAI + Perplexity).
-The 7-engine methodology shipped shortly after; six full measurements have published since (5 Hawaii categories plus the first cross-geo, Austin TX CPAs).
+The 7-engine methodology shipped shortly after, and full measurements have published across the categories we have measured (Hawaii categories plus the first cross-geo, Austin TX CPAs).
+The full ledger is at /claims/.
 The med-spa example below is preserved because it documents the source-type classifier’s post-bug-fix accuracy verification (see 2026-05-23 note further down).
 For the current state of measured categories with 7 engines, see the published teardowns and the cross-category teardown.
-The methodology demonstrated here is the same one that produced those teardowns; the data shape repeats with more engines and tighter cohort coverage.
+The methodology demonstrated here is the same one that produced those teardowns.
+The data shape repeats with more engines and tighter cohort coverage.

 Source type% of citations